dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 ---------------

-A SimpleDBM server is a set of background threads and a library of API calls that clients can call.
+A SimpleDBM server is a set of background threads and a library of API calls that clients can invoke.
 The background threads take care of various tasks, such as writing out buffer pages, writing out logs, archiving older log files, creating checkpoints, etc.